Prof. Dr. Roland Mitsche

 Prof. Dr. Hellmut Fischmeister

-In 1975, Prof. Dr. Hellmut Fischmeister (born in 1927) was appointed as the successor of Prof. Mitsche.
+In 1975, Prof. Dr. Hellmut Fischmeister (1927 - 2019) was appointed as the successor of Prof. Mitsche.
 Before that, Prof. Fischmeister was Professor for Physical Metallurgy at Chalmers Technical University in Gothenburg, Sweden.
 He laid special emphasis on quantitative metallography, powder metallurgy, fracture mechanics and the development of high-temperature materials.
 In 1981, Prof. Fischmeister accepted an appointment as Director of the Max-Planck-Institute of Metals Research in Stuttgart, Germany.

 Prof. Dr. Franz Jeglitsch